dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 Hypothetical approaches: Once you improve the code to the point there's nothing left to fix, some potential additional tricks:

-  1. You can actually overclock your pi by changing values in `config.txt` that we loaded on the SD card.
+  1. You can actually over-clock your pi by changing values in `config.txt` that we loaded on the SD card.
 Be careful!!
-I'd save this to last.
+I'd save this for last.
   2. You can perhaps be more clever about estimating error.
 For example, let's say it takes us 100 cycles between checks if a GPIO pin changed.
-The most straightfoward approach after a change is to to store the value of the cycle counter when we last read it.
-However, this is naive: the change could have occured any time since the last GPIO read.
-     Perhaps a better estimate it that it occured halfway through.
+You are likely simply storing the raw cycle counter value you did before (or right after) this load.
+However, this is naive: the change could have occurred any time in the 100 cycles since the previous read.
+Perhaps a better estimate it that it occurred halfway through.
 Even better, is to try to derive expected error using simple learning or statistical estimation.
 I did not do this.
      But it's an interesting approach to squeeze out the last bit of error.